-Encrypted communication via HTTPS connection can be performed by using the following functions:
+Encrypted communication using OpenSSL can be performed for the following functions:

 - Cluster WebUI

 - · Witness heartbeat

 - HTTP network partition resolution resource

+- · Mail reporting

-Set up OpenSSL, and prepare a certificate file and a private key file.
+To use OpenSSL for Cluster WebUI, prepare a certificate file and a private key file.

 The prepared files will be used for configuring the settings in the config mode of Cluster WebUI: the "Encryption tab" of "Cluster properties" in "Parameter details" in the "Reference Guide".